 As an alternative to considering correlation, we can use the internal measure to rank all the clusters, and compute the unweighted average of per-cluster precision values for the top C clusters (ranked by the internal measure), inspired by analysis typically done in retrieval problems.
-Table 7 shows the average precision of the various internal measures considered for the top-100 clusters in the full LFW dataset.
-Figure 11 shows a plot of the average precision of the top C clusters, with C cut off at each possible rank in the sorted list of clusters, for the best performing internal measure.
+Table 7 shows the average precision of the various internal measures considered for the top-100 clusters in the full LFW dataset, and additionally shows the fraction of clusters in the top-100 for each measure that contain a single identity (are "pure").
+The blue line in Figure 11 plots the average precision of the top C clusters, with C cut off at each possible rank in the sorted list of clusters, for the best performing internal measure, while the red line plots the same information when the clusters are ordered by their actual precision (and thus reflects the best possible performance on this task).
 The internal measure is effective in selecting high precision clusters (relative to the average precision of all the clusters) on the LFW dataset.
 In fact, the first several clusters ranked by the internal measure have a pairwise precision of 1.
 Figure 12 extends this concept to the augmented datasets (in this case, only clusters containing some labeled data from LFW are ranked, and precision is computed omitting unlabeled clusters as in our previous evaluation).

 Initially, the internal measure is still effective; however, for very large datasets (LFW+ 30M and above), ranking clusters according to the internal measure, as expected, becomes less effective.
-Some example top ranking clusters are shown in Figure 13.
-The top-5 clusters for the LFW dataset are all single identity, relatively small clusters, indicating that the quality measure works as expected.
-For larger datasets (LFW+10M, LFW+123M), we show both the top-5 clusters ranked purely
+Some example top ranking clusters are shown in